bhlvoong/LBTATools/README.md

 [![License](https://img.shields.io/cocoapods/l/LBTATools.svg?style=flat)](https://cocoapods.org/pods/LBTATools)
 [![Platform](https://img.shields.io/cocoapods/p/LBTATools.svg?style=flat)](https://cocoapods.org/pods/LBTATools)

-## Description
+## The cure for boring UI code
 Do you suffer from ugly layout code and boring UICollectionViewController boilerplate code?
 Yes, we've all been there.
 I'm not the only one that has written view setup functions that are so monstrous that it feels like a **beast from hell**.

 Now, there is a solution to this problem: **LBTATools**.

 There are 3 main problems I want to tackle here:

-1. Use UIStackView to layout everything, but reduce overall code.
+1. Use UIStackView to layout everything in a single line.
 2. Create quick vertical and horizontal lists, but skip the boring cell registration, numItemsForSection, cellForItemAt code.
 3. Generate a UILabel, UIButton, UIView, etc.. with one line of code.

-Below are solutions that I use for various client work.
+This library contains extensions and classes that speed up development for my client work.
+Hopefully, you can take advantage of some of these techniques.

 ### 1. Stack vertically and horizontally
 Layouts can usually be broken down into some combination of horizontal and vertical **UIStackViews**.
-The following examples illustrate usage of **stack** and **hstack**.
+The following examples illustrate usage of **stack** and **hstack** for common layout patterns.

 ##### Example 1: Simple Vertical Layout